BsParanoid/GridView/README.md

 GridView is a ViewGroup that displays items in a two-dimensional, scrollable grid.
 The grid items are automatically inserted to the layout using a ListAdapter.

+This example is bad because we are doing the customization (component of the gridview) in only one activity.
+It's much better if you create an xml file.

 [GridView android dev](https://developer.android.com/reference/android/widget/GridView.html)

 ###MainActivity